freenas/freenas-docs/userguide/services.rst

 Troubleshooting SSH
 ~~~~~~~~~~~~~~~~~~~

-If you add any "Extra Options", be aware that the keywords listed in
+When adding any :guilabel:`Extra Options`, be aware that the keywords
+listed in
 `sshd_config(5)
 <http://www.freebsd.org/cgi/man.cgi?query=sshd_config>`_
 are case sensitive.
 This means that your configuration will fail to do